When you buy with our links, we may earn a commission. See how we work with brands

 Our Verdict

-This mattress is $1,499 for a queen, just slightly less than the average price for a latex hybrid ($1,548).
+This mattress is $1,499 for a queen, which is 22% less than the average latex hybrid mattress.
 Considering the high performance, the value of the Birch mattress is exceptional.

 Click here to read the full Birch review.